 Aligning Hammers And Strings

-The final work on voicing or toning can only start once reshaping of the hammers, alignment of hammers and strings, piano tuning, and regulating has been properly done.
-Here are a few general types of piano voicing or piano toning with which the process will normally be completed.
+The final work on voicing or tuning can only start once reshaping of the hammers, alignment of hammers and strings, piano tuning, and regulating has been properly done.
+Here are a few general types of piano voicing or piano tuning with which the process will normally be completed.

 Voice Or Tone Down

 This is to soften or moderate the tone of the piano throughout its total compass range.
-Pricking, piercing or loosening the hammer felt with a set of toning needles.
-Piano Voicing Or Piano Toning Needles or steaming extreme hard hammers are the techniques used to make the piano produce a softer and mellower tone.
+Pricking, piercing or loosening the hammer felt with a set of tuning needles.
+Piano Voicing Or Piano Tuning Needles or steaming extreme hard hammers are the techniques used to make the piano produce a softer and mellower tone.